opf/openproject/guides/development/quick-start.md

-# Quick Start for Developers
+# Quick start for developers

 Detailed installation instructions for different platforms are located on the [OpenProject website](https://www.openproject.org/download/).